-Note 10-Share-Based Payments
+Note 11 -Share-Based Payments

 In conjunction with the Company's IPO and concurrent private placement, the Company's Board of Directors approved the Western Asset Mortgage Capital Corporation Equity Plan (the "Equity Plan") and the Western Asset Manager Equity Plan (the "Manager Equity Plan" and collectively the "Equity Incentive Plans").
 The Equity Incentive Plans include provisions for grants of restricted common stock and other equity-based awards to the Manager, its employees and employees of its affiliates and to the Company's directors, officers and employees.
 The Company can issue up to 3.0% of the total number of issued and outstanding shares of its common stock (on a fully diluted basis) at the time of each award (other than any shares previously issued or subject to awards made pursuant to one of the Company's Equity Incentive Plans) under these Equity Incentive Plans.
-At May 15, 2012, there were 308,335 shares of common stock initially reserved for issuance under the Equity Incentive Plans.
-Upon the completion of the follow-on offerings, the number of shares of common stock available for issuance under the Equity Incentive Plans increased to 1,237,711.
-Approximately 725,449 of shares have been issued under the Equity Plans with 512,262 shares available for issuance as of December 31, 2017.
+Upon the completion of the September 2018 secondary public offering, the number of shares of common stock available under the Equity Incentive Plans increased to 1,423,609.
+Approximately 753,973 of shares have been issued under the Equity Plans with 669,636 shares available for issuance as of December 31, 2018.

-Under the Equity Plan, the Company made the following grants during the years ended December 31, 2017 and December 31, 2016:
+Under the Equity Plan, the Company made the following grants during the years ended December 31, 2018 and December 31, 2017:

-On June 1, 2017, the Company granted a total of 15,536 (3,884 each) of restricted common stock under the Equity Plan to the Company's four independent directors.
-These restricted shares will vest in full on June 1, 2018, the first anniversary of the grant date.
+On June 7, 2018, the Company granted a total of 25,904 shares (6,476 each) of restricted common stock under the Equity Plan to the Company's four independent directors.
+These restricted shares will vest in full on June 1, 2019, the first anniversary of the grant date.
 Each of the independent directors has elected to defer the shares granted to him under the Company's Director Deferred Fee Plan (the "Director Deferred Fee Plan").
 The Director Deferred Fee Plan permits eligible members of the Company's board of directors to defer certain stock awards made under its director compensation programs.
 The Director Deferred Fee Plan allows directors to defer issuance of their stock awards and therefore defer payment of any tax liability until the deferral is terminated, pursuant to the election form executed each year by each eligible director.

-On June 2, 2016, the Company granted a total of 17,132 (4,283 each) of restricted common stock under the Equity Plan to the Company's four independent directors.
-These restricted shares vested in full on June 2, 2017, the first anniversary of the grant date.
-Each of the independent directors has elected to defer the shares granted to him under the Director Deferred Fee Plan .
+On June 1, 2017, the Company granted a total of 15,536 (3,884 each) of restricted common stock under the Equity Plan to the Company's four independent directors.
+These restricted shares vested in full on June 1, 2018, the first anniversary of the grant date.
+Each of the independent directors has elected to defer the shares granted to him under the Company's Director Deferred Fee Plan (the "Director Deferred Fee Plan").
 The Director Deferred Fee Plan permits eligible members of the Company's board of directors to defer certain stock awards made under its director compensation programs.
 The Director Deferred Fee Plan allows directors to defer issuance of their stock awards and therefore defer payment of any tax liability until the deferral is terminated, pursuant to the election form executed each year by each eligible director.